 The TearLab Osmolarity System is an in vitro laboratory device and, as such, testing for Medicare patients is billed under the Clinical Diagnostic Laboratory Fee Schedule.
 Unlike the Physician Fee Schedule, Medicare patient co-payments or deductibles do not apply to services billed under the laboratory fee schedule, covered services are 100% reimbursed.
 Payment by the Centers for Medicare and Medicaid Services (CMS) is the lesser of either (a) the amount billed, (b) the local fee for a geographic area, or (c) a national limit.
-For more information, please visit the CMS website at CMS Laboratory Fee Schedule.
+For more information, please visit the CMS website.

 |2021 CMS Reimbursement||$22.48 per test in all 50 states|

 Under the laboratory fee schedule, CMS will only reimburse providers performing laboratory tests who maintain a current certificate as required by the Clinical Laboratory Improvement Amendments (CLIA)(1).

 For additional information or to answer questions regarding reimbursement for the TearLab Osmolarity System please contact: email@example.com

 Regulations and reimbursement amounts vary from state-to-state, payer-to-payer and can change over time.
 For up-to-date Medicare reimbursement rates please check the current CMS Clinical Diagnostic Laboratory Fee Schedule, available at Current Laboratory Fee Schedule.
 For Medicare reimbursement, your CLIA number is required in box #23 - Prior Authorization Number on the CMS 1500 Health Insurance Claim Form and include the referring providers name and NPI number in boxes #17 and #17b.
 For customers with a CLIA Waiver certificate, you must use the “QW” modifier when submitting claims to Medicare for CPT 83861.